Community Building Programs

 The Community Liaison will organize neighborhood dialogues between student and non-student residents throughout the Fort Collins community.
 The dialogues will take place in both the fall and spring semesters.
 In addition to exploring stereotypes and common misconceptions, these dialogues will encourage participants to search for common ground and work towards increasing tolerance and acceptance.
 The dialogue series will provide the opportunity for students and non-student residents to open the doors to positive communication and possible brainstorming solutions.

 Duh Campaign (ongoing)

 This is an advertising campaign geared at creating awareness around neighborly behavior.
 The Duh Campaign was developed in 2000 out of the neighborhood taskforce that was charged with offering strategies that addressed the increasing problems in neighborhoods near campus that were heavily rentals.
 In the year 2005, the ads were revisited and modified to fit today's pop culture, and again in 2009.
 The campaign contains four (4) separate ads, each addressing a different neighborhood issue: noise/music, parties, parking, and public urination.
 Posters and coasters were created out of ads and are posted around the CSU campus and within the Fort Collins community (including local bars and restaurants and with our Party Packs).

 Party Partners (ongoing)

 Party Partners is a workshop that serves as an educational referral for students that have received noise violations in Fort Collins.
 Party Partners is geared at educating students on their civic responsibilities, helping prevent problem behavior off campus, and helping students become true residents, instead of temporary visitors in the community.
-Party Partners is a collaborative effort between the City of Fort Collins Police Department, City of Fort Collins Neighborhood Resources Office, CSU Conflict Resolution and Student Conduct Services, and CSU Off-Campus Life.
+Party Partners is a collaborative effort between the City of Fort Collins Police Department, Neighborhood Services, CSU Conflict Resolution and Student Conduct Services, and CSU Off-Campus Life.

 Residence Hall Presentations (annually)